|

 or just don't bother."

-I believe the end result of anything
+I firmly believe the end result of anything

-is a direction reflection of my
+is a direct reflection of my

 character.
 As a result, when I

-do something its all or
+do something, it is all or

 nothing.
 Anything less